 The OpenAthens organisation ID to help SPs who are moving from old Athens software to federated access map organisations to scopes.

-Currently releasable by IdP members of the OpenAthens federation.
-Newer customers do not release it.
+Only released by older IdP members of the OpenAthens federation.
+Newer customers do not release it and you should use scopedAffiliation instead.

 For service providers moving to federated access from the older 'Athens Agent' or 'OpenAthens SP1.x' software there will be differences in the user attributes that are available.
 Updates to your customer records may be necessary, but a benefit is that it simplifies interaction with other federations.